jlrickert/zet/docs/108/README.md

-# Wowhead diablo 4 class ranking comparison
+# Research: Wowhead diablo 4 class ranking comparison

 Wowhead created a [guide] on the ranking classes for Diablo 4.